rohandeb24/rohandeb24.github.io/_pages/about.md

 Constrained Resources** | [arxiv](https://arxiv.org/abs/2312.17229)
 **Rohan Deb**, Aadirupa Saha, Arindam Banerjee
 Accepted at 27th International Conference on Artificial Intelligence and Statistics (AISTATS), 2024

-## News
-⭐ Aug-2024: Completed a summer internship at AWS AI Labs under [Branislav Kveton](https://bkveton.com/)
-⭐ Jan-2024: One paper accepted at AISTATS, 2024
-⭐ Jan 2024: One paper accepted at ICLR, 2024
-⭐ Aug 2023: Presented our paper at UAI, 2023 at Pittsburgh